Miftahul-adib/Duet-AI-Hackathon-solution/README.md

 # Road Vision — DUET AI Hackathon 2025
-**Team Backprop_SUST**- Ranked in the top 15 out of 101 competing teams and were selected to present their solution at the final showcase.
+**Team Backprop_SUST** — Ranked top 15 out of 101 teams, selected to present at the final showcase, with a public LB mAP@0.50 of 0.622 and private LB mAP@0.50 of 0.638.

 Multi-class vehicle detection from Bangladeshi CCTV footage using YOLOv8x fine-tuned on BNVD weights, with SAHI tiled inference and Weighted Boxes Fusion post-processing.